mlanza/ai-literacy/201/09-rebooting-your-ai-assistant.md

 You’re treating the AI’s memory like a workspace: editable, resettable, compressible, intentional.
 You’re collaborating like a builder—not a backseat driver.

-As you practice this, the AI stops being a magic box and starts becoming what it really is:

-> A tool that follows your lead.
+As you practice this, you realize AI’s not doing everything.
+It can’t.
+It’s a tool and it follows your lead.

 You’re steering.

 You’re deciding what matters.

-That’s how you stay in charge—and get better results, faster.
+It’s just helping you get better results, faster.